 a.
-A warning identifies clear danger to the person doing that procedure.
-A caution identifies risk of damage to the equipment.
-A note is used to highlight essential procedures, conditions, or statements.
+A warning identifies and highlights an essential operating or maintenance procedure, practice, condition, statement, etc., which, if not strictly observed, could result in injury to, death of, or long-term health hazards to personnel.
+A caution identifies and highlights an essential operating or maintenance procedure, practice, condition, statement, etc., which, if not strictly observed, could result in damage to or destruction of equipment, or loss of or degraded mission effectiveness.
+A note identifies and highlights an essential procedure, condition, or statement.
 All warnings, cautions, and notes shall immediately precede the procedure/step to which they apply.
 Order of appearance shall be first warnings, then cautions, and lastly notes.